-Being accused of a theft related offense can be very troubeling and can greatly affect a person’s future and ability to secure future employment.
-Simply being arrested for a theft related offense can cause red flags to appear in background checks for school or work.
+Being accused of a theft-related offense can be very troubling and can greatly affect a person’s future and ability to secure future employment.
+Simply being arrested for a theft-related offense can cause red flags to appear in background checks for school or work.
 I have even heard of cases where parents are not able to be chaperones on school field trips.
-That is why it is very important that a theft related crime be handled properly.
+That is why it is very important that a theft-related crime is handled properly.
 There are often ways to get the case thrown out or dismissed, though some cases are much more difficult to get dismissed.
 No matter what the circumstances are, it is important to have an attorney who has experience in this area and who is not afraid to take the case to trial.

 “obtains or uses, or endeavors to obtain or use the property of another with intent to either temporarily or permanently deprive the other person of a right to the property or a benefit from the property” Fla.
 Stat. § 812.014

-There are different levels of theft related crimes.
+There are different levels of theft-related crimes.
 The higher the value the more serious the offense.
-A petit theft is any theft involving goods worth less than $300.00 and a Grand Theft is $300.00 and up.
+Petit theft is any theft involving goods worth less than $300.00 and a Grand Theft is $300.00 and up.
 The prosecution can sometimes combine the value of goods stolen by 2 or more people if they think they can prove they were working together.

 There are defenses to this so if you are facing a theft offense, speak to an attorney right away to see what your options are.

 Defenses to Theft

 - Consent is given by the property owner